 Design & Improvements

 The MkV represents a generational leap for the Micro Fight line.
-Previously all Micro Fight iterations were composed of two open-top cells that could accept a variety of magazine inserts and Velcro flap closures.
+Previously all Micro Fight iterations were composed of two open-top cells that could accept a variety of magazine inserts and hook & loop flap closures.
 The latest version is now a single cell placard-style chassis that is built with all-new materials and manufacturing processes.
 The design features MOLLE on the front and sides to accommodate additional magazine pouches and tourniquets, and a row of anchor points along the top opening, for magazine retention bungee straps that will accommodate any caliber.

 The CCS Pouch